Lukao188/DevOps-Task/Files/README.md

 - Remove the volume that is attached to the container `docker-compose rm -v gogs`

 ### Part IV) Configuring the pipeline:
 - Create a new item/freestyle project on jenkins to test the connectivity with Gogs and Nexus.
-In the build step choose execute shell and enter the following
+In the build step choose execute shell, enter the following
 `curl -v nexus3:8081 && curl -v gogs:3000` and build the job.
 - Clone the needed repo `git clone https://github.com/stevancvetkovic/java-app-sample.git`.
 - Make a local repo in order to push the java app sample to our Gogs instance: